 Many people feel that once the sale is closed and the commission earned and spent that any further time allotted to the customer is a waste.
 After all, you are paid to make sales not to “hold a customer’s hand” after the sale is done.
-However, effective sales follow up will do more than patronise your customer; it will bring you more sales.
+We cover on our Essential Sales Skills Training that the value is in the follow up and those sales follow up statistics back that up!

 What is post sales follow up?

 Let’s forget about selling for a moment…

 Following up after the sale is made is just good old fashioned manners!

 It shows that you care.
 I’m sure you’ve been in the situation where someone has sold you something only never to be heard of again.
 How did it make you feel?
 I know every time that it happens to me that it doesn’t make me feel good and it doesn’t build any loyalty from me either.

 Follow up also doesn’t mean you must bend over backwards and “jump through hoops” at a customer’s whim.
 While you should always provide your clients with a value that is greater than the money they paid, you will still perform a service.